 I’ve had this wreath up for over a month now and everything is still firmly in place.
 My sweet friend Audrey from Oh So Lovely made this AMAZING wreath and it was part of the inspiration for the one I ended up putting together!
 Again, options friends!!!
 Options!

 Complete this fall wreath in a few short hours

 This truly was such a simple project that took hardly any time.
-Besides watching the paint dry, which with spray-paint honestly isn’t that long anyhow, the whole thing took maybe a few hours to complete.
-Use it as a fun de-stressing after work activity or as a Saturday, stay at home in your pj’s and craft kind of project.
+Besides watching the paint dry, which with spray paint honestly isn’t that long anyhow, the whole thing took maybe a few hours to complete.
+Use it as a fun de-stressing after-work activity or as a Saturday, stay at home in your pj’s, and craft a kind of project.
 Oh yes, I also set aside Saturdays to drink way too much coffee and make pretty things.
 Those days are my favorites.

 Paint more pumpkins and make a matching centerpiece

-Keep your color scheme going by painting more pumpkins and making the into a beautiful centerpiece for your table!
+Keep your color scheme going by painting more pumpkins and making them into a beautiful centerpiece for your table!

 What colors would you use for this project?
 I’m loving the rich burgundy and mustard yellow a lot lately too.
 Another idea for another year. 😉